carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 from a subsequent process in which the contigs are ordered, oriented, and connected with Ns.

-We can recognize which sample our assembly outputs corresponds to because they are inside the assembly results folder: assembly_JC1A).
-However the files within it do not have the sample ID.
-It is very useful to rename these files, in case we need them out of its folder.
+We can recognize which sample our assembly outputs corresponds to because they are inside the assembly results folder: `assembly_JC1A/`.
+However, the files within it do not have the sample ID.
+It is very useful to rename these files, in case we need them out of their folder.

 > ## Exercise 1: Rename all files in a folder
 >